mozilla/payments/docs/design/api.rst

 Summary
 -------
-Sould we send email notification during this event?
+Should we send email notification during this event?

 * Payment method created: no
 * Payment method updated for subscription: no